Below are the ways you can find out more information about available ExCEL:

 - Take the "Self-awareness Questionnaire"- The 2-minute questionnaire will help you better understand your potential learning roadblocks.

-- RAISE Your GPA class (EDUC 201) - Consider enrolling yourself in one of the courses offered in the Spring 2017 semester:
+- RAISE Your GPA class (EDUC 201) - Consider enrolling yourself in one of the courses offered in the Fall 2019 semester:

 Two guidebooks are available to accompany the ExCEL video on building Academic Confidence.
 Each of the guidebooks contains live links to the video.